Nick Novak: Coaching career

-In July 2021, Novak was named Head Football Coach at Maranatha High School in San Diego, California after a season as Maranatha's Special Teams Coach.
+In July 2021, Novak was named Head Football Coach at Maranatha Christian High School in San Diego, California after a season as Maranatha's Special Teams Coach.

 In January 2022, Novak was the Specialist/Assistant Coach on Jeff Fisher's American Team Staff for the NFLPA Collegiate Bowl.

+In November 2025, his fifth year as Head Coach, Novak led Maranatha to its first-ever California Interscholastic Federation (CIF) Championship (Division 5-AA), defeating Palo Verde Valley High School, 24-12.
+Novak was named the Sunset League's 2025 Coach of the Year.
+Maranatha also received the 2025 CIF San Diego Section Coastal Conference Sportsmanship Award, "presented to the team whose players, coaches, and fans exhibit the principles of good sportsmanship," awarded by the San Diego County Football Officials Association and the CIF San Diego Section.